 You will spend about five days in the hospital to recover from the procedure.
 Once you are discharged from the hospital you will not be able to drive home and you should not tire yourself until you get clearance from the doctor.
 You will have a follow-up appointment within a week of the surgery.

-Recovery may take a few weeks, as you gradually regain strength, you may be referred to a cardiac rehabilitation program to help you return safely to your normal activities as it helps Bimaristan Medical Center In Turkey at all stages of treatment and follow-up and guide you to the best doctors and treatment centers in Turkey.
+Recovery may take a few weeks, as you gradually regain strength, you may be referred to a cardiac rehabilitation program to help you return safely to your normal activities as Bimaristan Medical Center in Turkey assists you in all stages of treatment and follow-up and guides you to the best doctors and treatment centers in Turkey.